Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	<img src="./images/image3.png" height="380">

-	The reponse json is shown in "Response" text area and some important details from response are also shown in table at bottom of the page for easy readability.
+	The response json is shown in "Response" text area and some important details from response are also shown in table at bottom of the page for easy readability.

 5. For Translate, Enter code, select source system & target system, Click on Translate button to get the default Terminology mappings between source code and target code.

 	<img src="./images/image4.png" height="380">

 6. Second page is "Translate Resource".
-It allows user to search for an `Oservation` resource using patient name, user can translate the code in `Observation` resource with Translate and save the translated `Observation` resource to AHDS FHIR Service.
+It allows user to search for an `Observation` resource using patient name, user can translate the code in `Observation` resource with Translate and save the translated `Observation` resource to AHDS FHIR Service.
 Reset operation is also available which will restore the `Observation` resources to original state as it was prior to translate.

 7. Navigate to "Translate Resource" page, enter the first or last name of `Patient`, Click on the Search button to fetch latest `Observation` for the `Patient`.